EdgeLake/edgelake.github.io/docs/getting_started/fast_deployment.md

 # Fast Deployment of the Test Network

-This document lists the steps to deploy the following:
-* A network of 4 nodes (master, query and 2 operators nodes).
+This document lists the steps to deploy a network of 4 nodes (master, query and 2 operators nodes).
-* A remote CLI.

 A detailed description of every step is available in the [Session II](Session%20II%20(Deployment).md) Deployment document.